VidhyaR06/PremiumCalculator/README.md

 1. All the input fields are required.
 2. Based on the date of birth entered in the input, 'age' will be calculated and displayed in the field.
-3. On change of the Occupation selection, the monthly death premium amount varies.
+3. On change of the Occupation selection and click on Calculate button, the monthly death premium amount varies.

 ## Installation and Run the Project
 ### Prerequisites